csuchico-csci551/AutomaticVectorization/README.md

     * system CPU time
       convert timeval seconds plus microseconds to seconds
     * maximum resident set size
-  * run each executable at least three times and report the sum of user and system time for all three executions, and the max resident set size
+  * run each executable at least three times
     * This sample size may need to be larger if you have significant variation between the executions
 * create a report.pdf with the following
   * theoretical maximum speedup due to vectorization and your reasoning